D3TRU04/tabi/README.md

 # Tabi - Instant Money Transfers

 Tabi is a modern web application that enables instant money transfers between friends using Solana blockchain technology.
-Built with Next.js and Express, it provides a seamless and secure way to send and request money.
+Built with Next.js and Express, it provides a seamless and secure way to send and request money using stablecoins (USDC, USDT) and SOL.
+Whether you're splitting bills, paying for dinner, or sending gifts, Tabi makes cryptocurrency transfers as simple as sending a text message while maintaining the security and speed of the Solana blockchain.

 ## Features